Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 • Workarounds – Terraform may have limitations that can only be addressed by using the depends_on block.

-Some scenarios that may require the use of an explicit dependency include running a SQL script after a DB is created, deploying containers only after the container registry is created, or you have an application running on a VM instance that expects to use a specific Azure Storage Container.
+Some scenarios that may require an explicit dependency include running a SQL script after a DB is created, deploying containers only after the container registry is created, or running an application on a VM instance that expects to use a specific Azure Storage Container.

 This dependency is not visible to Terraform since the application’s architecture controls it.
 The following snippet demonstrates an explicit dependency between a VM and a storage container.